-Approval for Long-term Disability benefits can have an impact on other NRECA sponsored benefits, including but not limited to medical, prescription drug, dental, vision, life, Retirement Security, 401(k) and account-based plans (e.g., health flexible spending account, dependent care, health reimbursement account).
+Approval for LTD benefits can have an impact on other NRECA sponsored benefits, including but not limited to medical, prescription drug, dental, vision, life, Retirement Security, 401(k) and account-based plans (e.g., health flexible spending account, dependent care, health reimbursement account).
 Your age at the time of Disability approval also has an impact on LTD benefits, particularly if you are at or above your coop's normal retirement age.
-Please refer to other SPDs or consult with your benefits administrator to determine the impact of an award of Long-term Disability benefits on your other benefits.
+Please refer to other SPDs or consult with your benefits administrator to determine the impact of an award of LTD benefits on your other benefits.